frankzotynia10/fitness-sync/windows-client/readme.md

 # Windows client: Zwift -> Garmin device-spoofing pipeline

-Runs on the Windows PC used for Zwift (not on Andromeda).
+Runs on the Windows PC used for Zwift (not on the system running the main stack).
 Separate from the `garmin/` folder in this repo, which is the always-on Docker Garmin<->Postgres sync service -- this is local automation that makes Zwift rides count toward Garmin Connect Challenges/badges, which Garmin doesn't do natively for Zwift-synced activities.